sonictruth/slacker/README.md

 ## Usage

 Slacker can use the same token as [slack-term](https://github.com/erroneousboat/slack-term).
-Click [here](https://github.com/erroneousboat/slack-term/wiki#running-slack-term-without-legacy-tokens) to get one
+Click [here](https://github.com/erroneousboat/slack-term/wiki#running-slack-term-without-legacy-tokens) to get one.